fatema010/Absenteeism_Project/README.md

 - Standardization improves accuracy but sacrifices interpretability.
 - Consider both standardized and non-standardized models for a balanced understanding.
 - The intercept adjusts predictions but lacks a specific meaning.

-## Contributing
-Start by forking this repository to your own GitHub account.

-## License
-This project is licensed under the MIT License.

 ## Contact Information
 For questions or feedback, please contact [fatema.sorna@gmail.com].